OpenTreeOfLife/otindex/README.md

 **Running the application**

-Copy `development-example.ini` to `development.ini` and modify the database line to point to your local copy of the postgres database.
-Then, in the top-level directory, run:
+In the top-level directory, run:

     $ pserve development.ini --reload